datawithusman/Camsort/README.md

 ## Dependencies

-This project relies on podman, ansible, terraform, zip, and rsync.
+For locally running the CamBot server, you just need podman.

+## Vultr VM Server Creation

+To create an environment for the application to be deployed on I am using Terraform, Ansible, and Github Actions.

 ## Running CamBot

-Cambot uses the secrets folder to configure the podman and also the vultr vm.
+Cambot uses the secrets folder to configure the podman pod and also the vultr vm.
 Look at secrets/example to inspect the required secrets to define.

     # Runs podman locally